radius-project/radius/docs/contributing/contributing-code/contributing-code-reviewing/README.md

 Beyond this we value consistency with the decisions we've already made.
 Ideally the code we write is consistent everywhere.
 Failing that, it should be consistent with the surrounding components.

 Outside of these expectations, please feel free to make style suggestions if you think the code could be clearer.
 If the submitter has a good reason for doing it the way they are, and rejects your feedback then please consider: *"Is someone credibly going to make a mistake in the future based on this decision?"* before continuing to push the issue.
 We want the project to be approachable for new contributors (both new to Go and new to Radius).
-We do not want to frustrate people with unneccessary ceremony.
+We do not want to frustrate people with unnecessary ceremony.

 The bar is **very high** for adopting new rules or changing style guidance for the project.
 Please start a discussion **outside** of the context of a pull-request if you think we need to adopt a new rule.